usdot-jpo-ode/jpo-cvdp/README.md

 # Troubleshooting
 ## Standalone Cluster
 The docker-compose-standalone.yml file is meant for local testing/troubleshooting.

-To utilize this, rename it to docker-compose.yml and run docker-compose up.
+To utilize this, pass the -f flag to the docker-compose command as follows:
+> docker-compose -f docker-compose-confluent-cloud.yml up

 ## Some Notes
 - The tests for this project can be run after compilation by running the "ppm_tests" executable.